TIRANA, February 28

 This traditional plucked instrument with two strings used in northern Albania and Kosovo.
 The name cifteli means even and it is related to the two strings.
 The instrument is available in various sizes and the smaller ones are used as ornaments.
 Price €89

 Qeleshe, feste, plis are the words used in Albanian for the white wool hat that Albanians used to wear.
-Modern versions have the black two-headed eagle.
+Modern versions have a black two-headed eagle.
 Different regions of Albania have different models.
 The hat should always be white.
 Price €6

-Wooden Wine/Grape Flask
+Wooden Wine/Grappa Flask

 Photo credit: Pit Stop Saranda